 If your eye care professional believes you need treatment for wet AMD, he or she may suggest a fluorescein angiogram.
 In this test, a special dye is injected, and pictures are taken as the dye passes through the blood vessels in your retina.
 The test allows your eye care professional to identify any leaking blood vessels and recommend treatment.

 Peripheral Retinal Changes Associated with Age-Related Macular Degeneration

 The 12 year follow-up of a study known as the Reykjavik Eye Study evaluated subjects with optomap color and autofluorescence (af) imaging and found that 67% of subjects in the study had peripheral AMD-like changes.
 Additionally, a subsequent study, knowns as the OPERA (Optos Peripheral RetinA) study found that peripheral retinal changes were more prevalent in eyes with AMD than in those without.
 Drusen were evident in the majority of the eye with AMD in both the mid and far periphery.
 These studies go to show that Age-related macular degeneration may be more than a “macular” condition but one that involves the entire retina.
 Other research also shows that optomap UWF icg captured significant peripheral changes in 80% of AMD patients.
 These studies all contribute to the benefits of ultra-widefield imaging in the diagnosis and management of AMD.
 Future longitudinal studies of peripheral changes in AMD and their impact on visual function may also contribute to further understanding of the disease.
-Click here for more information regarding these studies or visit our website to learn more about optomap and its assistance in managing eye disease.
+Click visit our website to learn more about optomap and its assistance in managing eye disease.